yiisoft/validator/docs/guide/en/using-validator.md

 ### Passing single rule

-For a single rule, there is an option to omit the array:
+For a single rule there is an option to omit the array:

 ```php
 use Yiisoft\Validator\Rule\Number;